gmbrandt/xwavecal/README.rst

     :target: https://travis-ci.org/gmbrandt/xwavecal

-A library of routines for wavelength calibrating xwavecal spectrographs for high precision radial velocity work.
-Included is a limited data reduction pipeline which does: overscan subtraction and trimming, gain normalization, tracing, extraction and wavelength calibration.
-All output products are saved in a user-set sqlite3 database.
+A library of routines for automatically wavelength calibrating echelle spectrographs for high precision radial velocity work. ``xwavecal`` is designed to operate on data with extracted 1D spectra.

+:Author: G. Mirek Brandt

+If you use this code, please cite the Zendo DOI: TODO

+Please cite **Brandt, G.M. et al. (2019)** which can be found at: TODO

 At best, using ``xwavecal`` only requires editing a config.ini file for your data.
 I cover how to do that in this readme.